parsonsmatt/parsonsmatt.github.io/_posts/2015-05-02-scotty_and_persistent.markdown

 categories: programming
 ---

 I've been working on a small application with the Haskell web framework scotty, and decided to use the package Persistent to provide database access.
 I had some trouble getting them to work together, and I couldn't find many complete examples that used PostgreSQL.
+I thought I'd put at least one example online of how I've gotten it to work thus far.

+Actually, I lied.
+I haven't gotten it to work yet.
+This blog post is as much a rubber-ducky discovery process as it is a guide.
+If you have any complaints, suggestions, comments, or questions, I'd love to hear them.

 I'm going to be tagging commits in a repository, so you'll have full code examples to work with.
 The repository for the first part is [here](https://www.github.com/parsonsmatt/scotty-persistent-example).